hashicorp/terraform-provider-azurerm/website/docs/d/elastic_san_volume_group.html.markdown

 A `network_rule` block exports the following arguments:

-* `subnet_id` - The ID of the Subnet which is allowed to access this Elastic SAN Volume Group.
+* `subnet_id` - The ID of the Subnet from which access to this Elastic SAN Volume Group is allowed.

-* `action` - The action to take when the Subnet attempts to access this Elastic SAN Volume Group.
+* `action` - The action to take when an access attempt to this Elastic SAN Volume Group from this Subnet is made.

 ## Timeouts